ThePowerOfSwift/RateApp/README.md

 ```

 ## Apps, using SPRateApp
-I like the idea to specify applications that use the RequestPermission.
+I like the idea to specify applications that use the SPRateApp.
 Please, contact me via email (you can find it in the section "Contacts") so that I added app here

 ## License
 SPRateApp is released under the MIT license.
 Check LICENSE.md for details